AjankeFoundation/bashttpd/README.md

       If you're on MacOSX, the `tcpserver` binary/command is available via the `homebrew` package manager;
       the package name is `ucspi-tcp`; meanwhile, `netcat` should already be on your system. `socat` might be too.
+      Please note, `tcpserver` has been the most reliable, fully featured, and cross-OS compatible of the three TCP engines.

       If you are installing on RHEL or Debian, the `ucspi-tcp` package is available via EPEL and the base repos, respectively.